sahat/hackathon-starter/README.md

 Due to the aforementioned issues with websockets, I cannot include socket.io as part of the Hackathon Starter. *For now...*
 If you need to use socket.io in your app, please continue reading.

-First you need to install socket.io:
+First, you need to install socket.io:
 ```js
 npm install socket.io --save
 ```